 Goodwill on acquired subsidiaries were tested for impairment by comparing the value-in-use for the cash generating unit to the carrying amount of the goodwill based on cash flow projections.
 Projected cash flows for Kenya were discounted to present value using a discount rate of 23.77% and a cash flow terminal growth rate of 5.47%.
 Projected cash flows for Rwanda was discounted using a discount rate of 22.63% and terminal growth rate of 6.21%.
-Projected cash flows for Software discount rate of 31.78% and terminal growth rate of 3.19%.
-Projected cash flows for Access Botswana was discounted using a discount rate of 4.16%.
+Projected cash flows for Former Diamond Bank was discounted using a discount rate of 31.78% and terminal growth rate of 3.19%.
+Projected cash flows for Access Botswana was discounted using a discount rate of 8.8% and terminal growth rate of 4.16%.
 The Group determined the appropriate discount rate at the end of the year using the Capital Asset Pricing Model.
 See note 29b for further details.